Gabby Petito's cause of death was strangulation, coroner says

 Gabby Petito's cause of death was ruled to be strangulation and the manner of death was homicide, Teton County Coroner Dr. Brent Blue said on Tuesday.

-Wyoming authorities are set to provide an update on the final autopsy report for Gabby Petito at a news conference Tuesday that could answer some of the many unanswered questions about her disappearance and death.

-Teton County Coroner Dr. Brent Blue will discuss the ruling on Petito's autopsy at 12:30 pm local time (2:30 pm ET) and will follow up with a brief question-and-answer session, according to a news release from his office.
+The autopsy included a whole body CT scan, examinations by a forensic pathologist and a forensic anthropologist and a toxicology analysis.
+"So it was pretty much covered all the bases," he said.

+Blue declined to provide further details about her autopsy or a potential suspect, saying he was limited in what information he could legally release.
+Yet he also referred to Petito's case as "only one of many deaths around the country of people who are involved in domestic violence."

-Blue previously ruled the manner of her death a homicide in his preliminary findings, but the cause of death remained pending further autopsy results, according to the FBI.
+Blue had previously ruled the manner of her death a homicide in his preliminary findings, but the cause of death had been pending further autopsy results, according to the FBI.

+The announcement came at a news conference about a month after Petito, 22, was reported missing in the wake of a road trip with her 23-year-old fiancé Brian Laundrie.

 READ LIVE UPDATES ON ANNOUNCEMENT

-Petito, 22, had spent the summer traveling the Western US with her fiancé Brian Laundrie, 23, and documented their adventures on social media.
+Petito had spent the summer traveling the Western US with Laundrie and documented their adventures on social media.
 But Laundrie returned to the Florida home they shared with his parents on September 1 without Petito, and her family was unable to get in touch with her.

-She was first reported missing by her parents on September 11, and after an extensive search, her remains were found on September 19 in Bridger-Teton National Forest.
+She was first reported missing by her parents on September 11, and after an extensive search, her remains were found on September 19.

 Petito's body was found a 5-to-10 minute walk from where her van was last seen in Wyoming, her mother Nichole Schmidt and stepfather Jim Schmidt said in an exclusive interview with Dr. Phil McGraw last week.